 Assessments will be provided to parents through conferences and report cards.
-Two formal student conferences will be scheduled in Fall and Winter.
-Report cards are available using the Infinite Campus Parent Portal.
-During conferences families and students will discuss with the teacher the progress made by the student by reviewing daily work, test scores, teacher observations and comments, as well as sharing the student data and samples of student work.
+Two formal student conferences will be scheduled in fall and winter.
+Report cards are available using the Infinite Campus: During these conferences families and students will discuss with the teacher the progress made by the student by reviewing daily work, test scores, teacher observations and comments, as well as sharing the student data and samples of student work.
 Families are encouraged to request a conference in addition to the regularly scheduled conferences if they have concerns about their child.